TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 ### Testing and Debugging

-Testing and debugging your compiler is the same as the previous lab.
+Testing and debugging your compiler is the same as previous labs.
 Refer to the section on [Testing and Debugging from assignment 8](lab8.html#testing-and-debugging).